LiciaHe/painting_with_plotters/Course_Material/00_Course_Overview.md

 ## Disclaimers/Note
 1. The course primarily focuses on sharing my (Licia's) plotter painting practice.
 Audiences will have to adjust according to their own setup.
 This is especially important regarding machine operation.
 Always follow instructions and safety rules provided by your machine manufacturers.
 2. The course is free and open to all.
 Unless otherwise mentioned, this course contains no paid promotions of any product.
 Opinions towards machines, brands, and materials are my own.

+## LICENSE:
+Media (images and videos): Unless otherwise mentioned, ALL RIGHTS RESERVED.
+Code and Notes: Unless otherwise mentioned, code and notes in this repository are under MIT LICENSE

 ## News/Updates